 Bridgwater services was built after similar plans at the same junction from Granada and Welcome Break were both rejected.
 Granada's plans would have had been on the other side of the link road, with the entrance being on the link road and looping back to the J24 roundabout.

-In May 2017, S Notaro Land Ltd revealed they would be seeking permission to develop land on the eastern side of M5 J24 to include a service area, petrol station, hotel, homes and offices.
+In May 2017, S Notaro Land Ltd revealed they would be seeking permission to develop land on the eastern side of M5 J24 to include a service area, petrol station, hotel, homes and offices, in a development called Junction 24 East.
 This implies they were expecting their facilities to be given equal status to the existing services on road signs.
-Even if they weren't, the new site would be easier to find, risking confusion.
+Even if they aren't, the new site would be easier to find, risking confusion.

-They justified their plans by arguing there are "concerns" with the existing services, being too small and difficult to access.
+The new building has been called Notaro Park, after the developer's founder.
+They justified their plans by arguing there are "concerns" with the existing services, what with it being too small and difficult to access.

 |Sedgemoor (12 miles)||Services on the M5||Taunton Deane (12 miles)|